A HISTORY OF THE BYZANTINE EMPIRE

-Meanwhile in 554 two Byzantine monks who traveled to China stole some silk worms.
+Meanwhile in 554 two Byzantine monks who traveled to China stole some silkworms.
 Until then only the Chinese had made silk.
-Afterwards silk was made in the Byzantine Empire as well.
+Afterward, silk was made in the Byzantine Empire as well.

 After the death of Justinian the Byzantine Empire suffered some setbacks.
 In 568 a people called the Lombards conquered North Italy.
 Furthermore, the Byzantines lost their territory in Spain.
 In the east, the Persians fought another war against the Byzantine Empire in 602-628.
 In 614 they captured Jerusalem.
 The Persians then invaded Egypt and Asia Minor.

 However in 610 a man named Heraclius became Byzantine Emperor.
 He was able to rally his troops and push back the Persians.
 By 627 he had recaptured the lost territory and in 628 he captured the Persian capital Ctesiphon.

 Meanwhile during the reign of Heraclius ties with Western Europe weakened and Greek was finally made the official language of the Byzantine or Eastern Roman Empire.